Cloud MFT Pricing: Factors and Resources

 Support and Maintenance

-For some managed file transfer vendors, 24/7/365 support is included with every contract.
-Others come with a basic level of support and require you to pay extra for emergency support.
+Some managed file transfer vendors include 24/7/365 support with every contract.
+Others come with a basic level of support and require extra payment for emergency support.

 According to Pro2col, an MFT consultancy, “Support contracts are typically 20-30% of the license cost per year.”
 Keep in mind that this percentage is an estimate and may not apply to every case.